TelepathicGrunt/StructureTutorialMod/README.md

 **Change the Github branch to see other versions of this tutorial including for NeoForge!**

  This very small Fabric mod is full of comments that will help you understand what a lot of the json files and what needs to be done to get your structure to generate.
 In all, minimum number of files for a structure is 4 json files and 1 nbt file.
-The json_only_house structure is made using just json files while the code_structure_sky_fan structure is mostly json files but has a custom java structure class to do extra behavior for it.
-Another tutorial you can check out for extra info that may be laid out much cleaner and easier to understand: https://minecraft.wiki/w/Tutorials/Custom_structures
+The json_only_house structure is made using just json files while the other 3 structures are mostly json files but has custom java classes to do extra behavior for it.

 ---

 There are 4 structures in this tutorial mod.
 Each one focusing on different setups you may want.